-At the outset, I should clarify what I mean in the title by the term “capital”.
-At the most fundamental level, I am referring in Marx’s sense to the social relation capital.
-This refers to a relation between people in which a social surplus produced in excess of the culturally determined subsistence requirements of the working class is privately appropriated by the capitalist class in a monetary form as surplus value.
-Here, the working class is defined to include all those who must attempt to sell their labor power (capacity to work) to an employer in exchange for a wage or salary, or who depend on the wage or salary income of somebody who does.
+To explain the meaning of the phrase ‘the logic of capital’, it is first necessary to spell out what is meant by the term ‘capital’.
+The term, in the way it is used here, was introduced by Marx.
+At the most fundamental level, capital is a social relation.
+It is a relation between people in which a social surplus produced in excess of the culturally determined subsistence requirements of the working class is privately appropriated by the capitalist class in a monetary form as surplus value.
+Here, the working class is defined to include all those who must attempt to sell their labor power (capacity to work) to an employer in exchange for a wage or salary, or who depend on the wage or salary of somebody who does.
 The capitalist class includes those who have no need to sell their labor power and can rely entirely on appropriated surplus value either directly (profit income) or indirectly as a share out of surplus value, for example in the form of interest or rent.
 Of course, for a lot of social research it would be useful to divide members of the working and capitalist classes into further sub-categories, but for present purposes the twofold distinction between a working class and a capitalist class is sufficient.

-The flipside of the social relation capital is wage labor (including wage and salary labor).
+The flip side of the social relation capital is wage labor (including wage and salary labor).
 The social relation capital is predicated on the existence of wage labor.
-It is the feature that labor power can be bought and sold as a commodity that gives rise to the particular form in which the social surplus takes under commodity production – surplus value.
-That is, the surplus takes a monetary – not just a real or material – form.
+It is the feature that labor power can be bought and sold as a commodity that gives rise to the particular form that the social surplus takes under commodity production – surplus value.
+That is, the surplus takes a monetary – not just a physical or material – form.

-“Capitalism” refers to a system in which the production of commodities for exchange under conditions of wage labor and private appropriation of surplus value is the dominant social relation.
+‘Capitalism’ refers to an economic system in which the production of commodities for exchange under conditions of wage labor and private appropriation of surplus value is the dominant mode of production.
 We could imagine at one extreme pure capitalism, in which all production and exchange is dictated by commodity relations and the social relation capital.
 At the other extreme, there would be no wage labor or private appropriation of the surplus in value form.
 Labor power would cease to be a commodity.
-In between the two extremes are a wide variety of social possibilities that blend a mix of capitalist and non-capitalist social relations.
+In between the two extremes are a wide variety of social possibilities that blend a mix of capitalist and non-capitalist features.
 There is no hard and fast rule for determining when a system is capitalist, but loosely speaking, the system is usually considered capitalist if capital is the social relation that dominates production.

 Under capitalism, the motive for private-sector activity is profit.
 The reason for this is that, in the sphere of capitalist social relations, capitalists make the decisions over what and how much production takes place, and their decisions are made on the basis of expected profitability.
-Marx expressed this motive as M – C – M’.
+Marx expressed this motive in terms of the ‘monetary circuit‘.
+In abbreviated form, the circuit is depicted in the temporal sequence M – C – M’.
 A monetary magnitude, M, will be converted by capitalists into commodities, C, for the purposes of production in an effort to obtain a larger monetary magnitude, M’, in exchange (M’ > M).
-In other words, capitalists will only be willing to make monetary outlays to employ workers and purchase plant, equipment and raw materials if they expect to end up with a profit.
+In other words, capitalists will only be willing to make monetary advances to employ workers and acquire plant, equipment and raw materials if they expect to end up with a profit.
 This gives rise to another meaning of the term capital.
-In addition to the social relation, the term also refers to the accumulated value, at a given point in time, that has been appropriated by capitalists through the extraction of surplus value.
+In addition to the social relation, the term also refers to the accumulated value, at a given point in time, that is invested in production.

-But now we have introduced another notoriously ambiguous concept – “money”.
-For Marx, monetary magnitudes are the equivalents of definite quantities of value (quantities of labor time).
-For example, if nominal income is $100 and total employment is reckoned at 100 hours of labor time, $1 represents 1 hour of labor time.
+But now we have introduced another notoriously ambiguous term – ‘money’.
+In the present context, money can be defined as currency plus deposits.
+For Marx, monetary magnitudes are the equivalents of definite quantities of value (quantities of socially necessary labor).
+For example, if nominal income is $100 and total employment is reckoned at 100 hours of labor, $1 represents 1 hour of labor.
 Skilled labor is reduced to multiples of ‘simple’ labor in such calculations.
-If a commodity requires 10 hours of social labor time to be produced, its value can be expressed equivalently as $10 or 10 hours of labor time.
+If a commodity requires 10 hours of labor to produce, its value can be expressed equivalently as $10 or 10 hours of labor.

 For Marx, under competitive conditions there is a tendency for profit rates to equalize across sectors.
 Free competition, here, refers to the mobility of money capital, and has no necessary relation to the neoclassical notion of perfect competition between small price-taking firms.
 Competition, in Marx’s sense, requires the free flow of investment dollars between the various branches of commodity production on the basis of profitability.